paxoscn/concise/DEPLOYMENT.md

 3. Check network connectivity: `docker-compose exec frontend ping backend`

 ### Database connection issues
-1. Wait for MySQL to be fully initialized (check logs)
+1. Wait for PostgreSQL to be fully initialized (check logs)
 2. Verify credentials in docker-compose.yml
-3. Check if port 3306 is already in use
+3. Check if port 5432 is already in use

 ### Port conflicts
 If ports are already in use, modify `docker-compose.yml`: